ouaibe/dreo-cloudcutter/README.md

 ## Upload your OTA Update

 Once you have your encrypted and gzipped `.rbl` handy (the encryption and zipping are done automatically by ESPHome), you can:
-1. Put the fan back into pairing mode (hold the "swivel" button for 5s).
+1. Put the fan back into pairing mode (hold the "oscillation" button for 5s).
 2. It should expose an AP named `Dreo...` (you can find the exact name in the original firmware if you have a copy of it, in a hex editor, search for `HTFfirm` ASCII string)
 3. Connect to the AP and let it provide you with an address.
 It should take an IP in the `192.168.0.x` subnet.
 4. Now that you're connected, just validate the device information via the `/devinfoget` command and ensure you have the right fan, this is the last check before you're going to flash your device.